Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Calibration
 In order to calibrate and then probe with the load cell the following macros are used:
 `0:/sys/INDX_LC_CALIBRATE.g` - A guided calibration routine that prompts the user to take steps to achieve load cell calibration and saves the calibration
-`0:/sys/INDX_TARE.g` - Stores the raw load cell value when no tool is mounted `0:/sys/INDX_CLOSE_CAL.g` - Locks + seats the full ~1600 g force onto the cell `0:/sys/INDX_LC_CAL.g` - Computes grams/count against the known force.
+`0:/sys/INDX_TARE.g` - Capturea the empty-head baseline for load-cell CALIBRATION `0:/sys/INDX_CLOSE_CAL.g` - Locks + seats the full ~1600 g force onto the cell `0:/sys/INDX_LC_CAL.g` - Computes grams/count against the known force.

 ### Z Probing

-`0:/sys/homez.g` - Due to the requirements to tare just before each probe, and carry out multiplle probes to establish Z0 base your homez.g off this macro.
+`0:/sys/homez.g` - an example homez.g - adpat for your specific machine
 `0:/sys/bed.g`  - for 3 point bed levelling (e.g. on a voron trident).
-`0:/sys/mesh.g`  - for bed mesh using the loadcell (as opposed to the SZP.
+`0:/sys/mesh.g`  - for bed mesh using the loadcell or SZP - see the .
 `0:/sys/INDX_LC_ZTRIGGER.g` carry out a Z probe with a tare just before the movement.